sawalikhanke/Component-Structure-and-Reusability-/README.md

 # React + TypeScript + Vite

+“Created a reusable form input component in React that includes a label and built-in validation.
+This component can be easily reused across the app, ensuring consistent styling, behavior, and form validation logic while reducing code duplication."

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: